 Congress should reauthorize the EPA brownfields program, and expand the scope of eligible brownfields grant recipients; fund technical assistance grants to small communities and rural areas; and provide multi-purpose grants to tackle more complex sites, as have been proposed in bipartisan, bicameral legislation.

 The brownfields program’s authorization technically expired in 2006, but every year Congress has appropriated funds to keep the program in existence, albeit at declining levels.
-Bipartisan legislation in both the House (H.R.
-3017) and Senate (S. 822) would reauthorize the program while also expanding its scope.
+In 2017, legislation in the House (H.R.
+3017) passed with broad, bipartisan support.
+Similar legislation is being considered in the Senate (S. 822).
+Both bills would reauthorize the program while improving it and expanding its scope.